Divorce Settlement Agreement Template, Free Download 2026

 When Do You Need a Divorce Settlement Agreement?

-A couple who signed a prenuptial agreement before marriage needs to reconcile the prenup's terms with the actual marital assets, debts, and circumstances at the time of divorce, incorporating the prenup provisions into the final settlement agreement.
+A couple who signed a prenuptial agreement sample document before marriage needs to reconcile the prenup's terms with the actual marital assets, debts, and circumstances at the time of divorce, incorporating the prenup provisions into the final settlement agreement.

 Divorcing spouses with significant assets, including real property, retirement accounts, business interests, and investment portfolios, need a detailed settlement agreement that addresses the valuation and division of complex assets, tax consequences of transfers, and QDRO requirements for retirement plan division.